Mercury Records: Mercury Records (UK)

 Oriole Records was the exclusive UK licensee for Mercury Records from 1950 until 1955.
 Initially, releases by artists like Frankie Laine and Vic Damone appeared on Oriole imprint, but later, they were released under the Mercury label.
 As far as can be traced, Eric Delaney and his Band was the sole British artist to appear on the Mercury label.
 When CBS took over Oriole (1955) releases moved to PYE.
 In 1958, Mercury switched its distribution in the UK from Pye to EMI, and in 1964 to Philips.

 Mercury operated as an imprint in the UK under Phonogram, a division of Dutch electronics company Philips from the mid-1960s until 1998, when Phonogram was bought by Universal Music.
 In March 2013, its artist roster was moved to Virgin EMI in a restructuring of Universal's UK labels.

 In 2005, Jason Iley was appointed the new managing director of Mercury.
 He joined the company from Island Records, where he was general manager.
 In July 2005, Iley appointed Paul Adam to senior artist and repertoire (A&R) director of the label; the two had previously worked together at Island Records.

 In October 2006, U2 decided to leave Island Records and moved to Mercury Records, reportedly to rejoin Iley, with whom they had worked previously at Island Records.

 In March 2011, the label announced it was stopping the production of CD and vinyl singles, and would only release them physically as "rare exceptions".

 In 2012, signings on Mercury included Pixie Lott, Arcade Fire, Amy Macdonald, Noah and the Whale, Chase & Status, Jake Bugg, and Bo Bruce.

 In July, Mercury announced that Mike Smith was joining as president of its music division.

 In March 2013, Mercury UK was absorbed into Virgin EMI by Universal Music.
 Virgin EMI was rebranded as EMI Records in June 2020.

 Mercury Records (Australia)

 Launched in 1955 exclusively as a full-service local (Australian) A&R operation.
 Mercury Records first known Australian artist was Keith Potger in 1968, but the label was put into hibernation in 1999 in favour of the Universal label until 2007–2013.
+In 2019 former Mercury Records Australia CEO Tim Delaney took up a position as CEO of UK indies Funnel Music.
 Some successful Australian artists on Mercury included: INXS, Kamahl, Bullamakanka, Darren Hayes, Carl Riseley, The Preatures, Tiddas, Dragon, Teen Queens, Melissa Tkautz and Karise Eden.